EndPointCorp/end-point-blog/2023/01/updating-rails.md

 We're in the home stretch now.
 Rails is now on the most recent version and everything in the app is working correctly.

 The last recommended task is to update all gems to their latest versions.
-This will open up the gems' latest features and make future Rails updates easier.
+This will open up the gems' latest features and make future Ruby on Rails updates easier.

 Gems should be updated individually by running the command `bundle update #GemName`.